-THE INITIATIVE — There is a huge need in the world for improved sanitation.
-It is such a basic thing and so crucial to health, yet the infrastructure required for industry-standard solutions proves respectably cost prohibitive for much of the world’s population.
-Even in developed countries, environmental and sustainability concerns are raising the bar for how we dispose of waste and preserve our natural resources.
-However, it is the preservation of human life that spurred the work that is being done in West Africa.
-For the past decade, the Bill and Melinda Gates Foundation has been facilitating relationships between public and private organizations in Senegal to support a political infrastructure and appetite to sustain the levels of sanitation that are required to dramatically reduce the number pathogen-induced illnesses.
+THE INITIATIVE — Adequate sanitation is fundamentally crucial to human health, yet the infrastructure required for industry-standard solutions proves cost prohibitive for much of the world’s population.
+Even in developed countries, environmental and sustainability concerns are raising the bar for how waste is disposed.
+For the past decade, the Bill and Melinda Gates Foundation has been facilitating relationships between public and private organizations in Senegal to create a political appetite to sustain the levels of sanitation that are required to dramatically reduce the number pathogen-induced illnesses.
 This forethought and preparation made Dakar the top pick for the first installation of a Janicki Omni Processor.

-LESSONS LEARNED — After it’s commissioning at the Niayes site in Dakar in May of 2015, the pilot plant certainly didn’t waste any time in affording us many learning opportunities, just as we had expected and hoped for.
-After all, isn’t the main purpose of any pilot project to test and prove the concept in the field so that unforeseen conditions can play out and be learned from?
+LESSONS LEARNED — After commissioning at the Niayes site in Dakar in May of 2015, operation of the plant began.
+Thanks to both on-the-ground presence during early operations and comprehensive remote monitoring, our team is able to track plant performance and issues closely.
 For us, this has resulted in adjustments that have made the system more robust and well-suited to meet the demands of the application.
-This has involved component upgrades to protect against climate extremes, drying bed retrofits to improve the fuel supply quality, overcoming cultural, language and time zone barriers to effective team communication, and finding reliable local sourcing for routine maintenance items.
-These, and other things we are still learning, will be invaluable lessons as we look to scale to the global market.
+As an example, the harsh UV and salty air of Dakar have highlighted the need for careful material selection and coating.
+In addition, we have implemented component upgrades to protect against climate extremes, drying bed retrofits to improve the fuel supply quality, as well as overcoming cultural, language, and time zone barriers to achieve effective team communication.
+These have been highly valuable lessons as we look to scale to the global market.

-THE LONG TERM — With the longevity of the pilot plant estimated at 20-years or more, the operation of this unit on site will likely continue well into the future.
-Over the next couple of years, we hope to transition the plant to be more business and community focused, gradually shifting away from the rigorous field testing of the technology that we’ve been concentrated on.
+THE LONG TERM — The operation of this unit on site will likely continue well into the future.
+Over the next couple of years, we hope to transition the plant to be more community focused, gradually shifting away from the rigorous field testing of the technology that we’ve been concentrated on.
 The goal is to have the unit fully managed by Senegal’s National Department of Sanitation (ONAS), and eventually working within a network of other locally owned and operated Omni Processors that would service the entire city of Dakar.